imtayadeway/imtayadeway.github.io/_drafts/git.md

 #### ranges

-ranges can be pretty confusing because they can mean different things in different contexts. it's important to know how to use them, though.
+ranges, which is to say the `..` and `...` syntax, can be pretty confusing because they can mean different things in different contexts. it's important to know how to use them, though.

 in the context of logs: